Michael21ZZZ/DataVisFramework/README.md

 When describing an event, time and space information are always deeply coupled.
 However, this information is always buried in texts and there is little tool to help visualize it.
 Besides, time and location from different sources can be messy to handle.

 Our framework can extract time, location and event information from selected texts and perform data visualization in an interactive way.
 It can extract data from different sources with Named Entity Recognition (NER).
+We applied Stanford NLP machine learning API to extract key elements from a sentence.
 Visualization plugins like location-event, time series, and location-time can provide intuitive insights regarding data like travel logs and chronicles.

 For data plugins, we implemented Wikipedia plugin, Manual Input plugin and Twitter plugin for illustration.
 You can find instructions when you select each plugin.
 For visualization plugins, there are Geolocation plugin, Timeline plugin and Event frequency plugin.